marcmav/ground-zero/README.md

 ## Features
 - Full removal of packages installed via pacman;
-- Tracking of changes for clean and reliable uninstalls.
+- Tracking of changes for clean and reliable uninstalls;
 - Simple, familiar and Arch-focused design.

 ## How does it work